Domaine Henri Milan - Papillon blanc 2022 (sans soufre ajouté)

 About the estate:

-In the Galine district of Saint-Rémy-de-Provence, a small town in the Alpilles region highly prized by a bourgeois clientele, the iconoclastic Henri Milan, supported by his son Théo, remains faithful to the boldly free wines he first produced in the 1990s.
-The winemaking process, which is far removed from academic standards and carried out with little sulfur, highlights the lively expressions of fruit that come mainly from limestone scree and blue marl.
-Produced from a short maceration of Grenache, Syrah, Merlot, Cinsault, and Cabernet Sauvignon, the reds are flavorful, from the fruity cuvées to the ambitious S&X, Eliott, and Le Clos.
-The identity of the whites La Carrée (pure Roussanne) and Le Grand Blanc (Grenache Blanc, Rolle, Roussanne, Chardonnay, Muscat Petit Grains) is assertive, with a high relief of clean flavors.
+In the Galine district of Saint-Rémy-de-Provence, a small town in the Alpilles region highly prized by an affluent clientele, the iconoclastic Henri Milan, supported by his son, Théo, remains true to the boldly unconventional wines he pioneered in the 1990s.
+Winemaking methods that deviate from academic standards, carried out with minimal sulfur, highlight the lively expressions of fruit derived primarily from limestone scree and blue marl.
+Produced through short maceration of Grenache, Syrah, Merlot, Cinsault, and Cabernet Sauvignon, the reds are flavorful, ranging from fruit-forward cuvées to the ambitious S&X, Eliott, and Le Clos.
+The identity of the whites—La Carrée (pure Roussanne) and Le Grand Blanc (Grenache Blanc, Rolle, Roussanne, Chardonnay, Muscat Petit Grains)—is defined by a striking prominence of clean, distinct flavors.